-On April 9-11, 2014, the Center for the Study of American Democracy at Kenyon College will hold its third biennial conference, this year oriented around The Politics of Economic Inequality.
-Over the course of three days, the conference will take place on the Kenyon campus in Gambier, Ohio, and will involve broad student, faculty, and campus participation.
-The conference will include public panels and private discussions, with participants from a variety of fields: journalists, political actors, policy analysts, and academic from a variety of disciplines.
+On April 9-11, 2014, the Center for the Study of American Democracy at Kenyon College held its third biennial conference, this year oriented around The Politics of Economic Inequality.
+Over the course of three days, the conference took place on the Kenyon campus in Gambier, Ohio, and involved broad student, faculty, and campus participation.
+The conference includes public panels and private discussions, with participants from a variety of fields: journalists, political actors, policy analysts, and academic from a variety of disciplines.

-Participants will engage each other and the larger community through lectures, panel discussions, and social events.
-The conference will be held on the Kenyon College campus, in Rosse Hall and in the Community Foundation Theatre in Gund Gallery.
+Participants engaged each other and the larger community through lectures, panel discussions, and social events.
+The conference was held on the Kenyon College campus, in Rosse Hall and in the Community Foundation Theatre in Gund Gallery.
 Admission to all panels is free and open to the public.

 The conference was made possible in part by support from a “We the People” Challenge Grant from the National Endowment for the Humanities, the Thomas W. Smith Foundation, the George L. Ohrstrom Jr. Foundation, the Earhart Foundation, and the Manhattan Institute.
 Additional support has also been provided by Ariel Corporation, the Community Foundation of Mount Vernon and Knox County, the Richard Grandin Shepherd Lectureship, Knox County Chamber of Commerce, Kenyon College Faculty Lectureships, and Kenyon College Student Lectureships.

 Watch Senator Sherrod Brown give his remarks on the conference.